 Our objectives are to obtain reasonable assurance about whether the separate financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs will always detect a material misstatement when it exists.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs and the applicable requirements of ADAA Chairman's Resolution No. 88 of 2021 Regarding Financial Statements Audit Standards for the Subject Entities will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or taken together, they could reasonably be expected to influence the economic decisions of users taken based on these separate financial statements.

-INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS OF SPACE42 PLC (FORMERLY BAYANAT AI PLC) (continued)
+INDEPENDENT AUDITOR'S REPORTTO THE SHAREHOLDERS OF SPACE42 PLC (FORMERLY BAYANAT AI PLC) (continued)